In this section, we’ll see how to use the React Router with Apollo to implement navigation!

 Headerhas nothing to do with the

-react-router-dompackage and allows you to navigate between routes inside of your application.
+react-router-dompackage and allows us to navigate between routes inside of your application.

-You’ll configure the different routes for the app in the
+Let’s configure the different routes for the app in the

-That’s it.
-If you run the app again, you can now access two URLs.
+If we run the app again, we can now access two URLs.

 http://localhost:3000/ will render

 component we created in the previous section.